wppconnect-team/wppconnect/docs/getting-started/configuring-logger.md

 ## Log to file

-By default, wppconnect use the Console transport for logging.
+By default, wppconnect uses the Console transport for logging.

 If you want to save the log to a file, you can configure using the [winston transport](https://github.com/winstonjs/winston#transports)